-With limits on social gatherings in place this December, more people than usual may find themselves feeling lonely during the festive period.
+With lockdowns getting stricter across the UK and elsewhere, many people may find themselves experiencing loneliness this winter.
 This is what you can do to help yourself and others feel less isolated

-Fortunately, there are many ways we can connect with each other over the coming weeks.
-From writing to strangers to volunteering for a charity, here’s how you can help combat loneliness this Christmas.
+Nonetheless, the next few months will be tough and will exacerbate feelings of loneliness and isolation.
+While there is no substitute for seeing people in person, there are many ways we can connect with each other over during these times.
+From writing to strangers to volunteering for a charity, this is what you can do to help combat loneliness this winter.

 1. Write to a stranger